srirachaishot/PhysicsHackathon_2020/README.md

 CFHT Challenge, Hackathon 2020
 Sneha Nair, Félix St-Denis, Patrick Horlaville

-* Please note, the code referred in this text is CFHT_Hackathon2020 *
+(Please note, the code referred in this text is Hackathon_CFHT_2.py)

 In order to generate the output asked, our idea was to make use of a scipy function that is able to find peaks in signals (scipy.signal.find_peaks).
 We used two parameters of that function: